 Community involvement in licensing

-Any person or business may make representations on premises licence applications or variations, premises licence reviews, representations in relation to club premises certificates and reviews of club premises certificates.
+Any person or business may make representations on premises licence applications or club premises certificate applications.

 Requesting a review of a licence